Want to know more about apartment lease? Here’s your simple guide to apartment lease types, most common lease terms, and more.

-Whether the term in two weeks, ten months or three years this type of agreement is very finite and doesn’t necessarily give the tenant the opportunity to stay or renew the agreement with the landlord.
+Whether the term is two weeks, ten months, or three years, this type of agreement is very finite and doesn’t necessarily give the tenant the opportunity to stay or renew the agreement with the landlord.

 Then, the tenant pays the rate based on how long they plan to stay.
 The lease may or may not state the length of stay for the tenant explicitly.

 When subletting, it could be much less.
 Landlords want to know that they won’t have vacancies in their properties, but also have the opportunity to raise the rent based on the market value.

 Whether you own a single condo or a multi-unit property, the lease sets the expectations for the tenant.